Types and Examples of Suspicious Transactions: A Closer Look

 Furthermore, keep in mind that this figure merely represents the level of suspicious activity filed via a SAR (Suspicious Activity Report)—it is highly likely that plenty more suspicious activity, perhaps as much as $1 trillion worth, occurred during this same period.

-Since it’s not an exact science, there is always going to be some level of manual investigation into potentially suspicious transactions in order to determine whether a report must be filed.
+Since it’s not an exact science, there is always going to be some level of manual investigation into potentially suspicious transactions needed to determine whether a report must be filed.
+Here, we’ll dig into this topic to help you understand the nuances around what constitutes a suspicious transaction and what doesn’t, including:

-What Makes a Financial Transaction Suspicious?
+What Makes a Transaction Suspicious?

 One of the problems with filing suspicious activity reports is that there is no universal definition of what constitutes suspicious activity.
 A given action might be deemed suspicious if it occurs within one account, while the same activity would be considered “normal” if it occurs in another.